dotnet/docs/docs/csharp/tour-of-csharp/structs.md

 If `Point` is a class, the output is 20 because a and b reference the same object.
 If Point is a struct, the output is 10 because the assignment of `a` to `b` creates a copy of the value, and this copy is unaffected by the subsequent assignment to `a.x`.

 The previous example highlights two of the limitations of structs.
 First, copying an entire struct is typically less efficient than copying an object reference, so assignment and value parameter passing can be more expensive with structs than with reference types.
-Second, except for `ref` and `out` parameters, it is not possible to create references to structs, which rules out their usage in a number of situations.
+Second, except for `in`, `ref`, and `out` parameters, it is not possible to create references to structs, which rules out their usage in a number of situations.

 >[!div class="step-by-step"]
 [Previous](classes-and-objects.md)